Losses, frustration mount as Trail Blazers make playoff push - WHIZ News

 PORTLAND, Ore.
-(AP) — While Damian Lillard doesn’t believe that what’s troubling the Trail Blazers is irreparable, the reality is that time is running out for Portland to snap out of its slump.
+(AP) — While Damian Lillard doesn’t believe what’s troubling the Trail Blazers is irreparable, the reality is time is running out for Portland to snap out of its slump.

 Portland has lost five straight games and nine of the last 11 to fall to seventh in the Western Conference standings, just a half-game up on Memphis.
 The Grizzlies just beat the Blazers in back-to-back games.